craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *NAME* artifact has this effect...

 ###### Crystalized Vein
-> 'A thin structure of transparent light-blue crystal reminiscent of a humanoid.'
+> 'A thin structure of transparent light-blue crystal reminiscent of a humanoid limb's vein structure.'
 > *NAME* is a **CLASS** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...